windes/equation-lib/README.md

-# Equation Search App
+# Equation Search

-This Streamlit app enables fuzzy searching of mathematical and engineering equations.
+This Streamlit app provides a way to search and view a library of mathematical and engineering equations stored in a json file.

 ## How to Run